keboola/developers-docs/cli/commands/remote/workspace/detail/index.md

 ### Options

 `-W, --workspace-id string`
-: Id of the workspace to be detailed.
+: ID of the workspace to be detailed.
 You can find it using the [List Workspaces](/cli/commands/remote/workspace/list/) command.

 `-H, --storage-api-host <string>`
 : Keboola instance URL, e.g., "connection.keboola.com"